charliecalvert/CloudNotes/Assignments/NodeExpressMongo01.md

 Creating the Data
 -----------------

+It might make sense to create two scripts:

+- One for populating and maintaing the database
+- One that serves up data to the client

+Or you could check to see if the database is populated, and if not, to populate it.
+Or we could add a button to our client to populate the database.
+For now, though, the two script idea is probably simplest.

 The method you write to insert data into the database should have at least these two features: